 Your child’s behavior is often simply a habit, reinforced time and time again.
 If she has learned that calling out your name from bed means getting to sleep in yours, she’ll continue to do exactly that.
 The response to her behavior cements the choices she makes, leading to a cycle that won’t always break on its own.

-Instead, hold her accountable for her choices by giving consequences, preferably those that match the behavior.
+Instead, hold her accountable for her choices by giving consequences that match the behavior.

 Let’s say she keeps getting out of bed to collect her toys, despite you asking her to stay tucked in.
 The next evening, let her know that if she does that, you’ll remove her toys from her room.
 So, she can either stay in bed and keep the toys in her room, or choose to get out of bed but have her toys removed.

-The more you can hold your ground on the consequences of her actions, the better she’ll be able to learn from them.
+The more you hold your ground on the consequences of her actions, the more she’ll learn from them.

 8. Stay consistent with your routine